Engineering Metrics Benchmarks

 pickup time

-Pickup Time measures the time a pull request waits for someone to start reviewing it.
-Low Pickup Time represents strong teamwork and a healthy review process.
+Pickup time measures the time a pull request waits for someone to start reviewing it.
+Low pickup time represents strong teamwork and a healthy review process.

 |